yatesco/seafile-docs/deploy_pro/upgrade_a_cluster.md

 Perform the following steps to upgrade:

 1. Run the upgrade script at one fronend node to modify the seahub_settings.py
-2. Modify seahub_settings.py at each node, replacing the old secret key with the new one and add COMPRESS_CACHE_BACKEND
+2. Modify seahub_settings.py at each node, replacing the old secret key with the new one and add option COMPRESS_CACHE_BACKEND
 3. Run the minor upgrade script at frontend and backend nodes
 4. Delete the old search index (the folder pro-data/search) at the backend node
 5. Delete the old office preview output folder (/tmp/seafile-office-output) at the backend node